 iLogo to come

-By Blue Planet Network Posted on Wed 08 Oct 2008, about 12 years ago
+By Blue Planet Network Posted on Wed 08 Oct 2008, almost 13 years ago

 Dear Mary and Joan,

 Thank you for submitting your profile for review - i look forward to welcoming you into PWX.

 Your profile is interesting and the conditions you describe are challenging to work in.
 Can you please answer the following questions briefly?

 1/ What technologies did you learn at the AWWC conference that are useful and applicable?

 2/ Can you describe your partnership with PAVE and what is the project funding and your role?